JackAlpha2004/GitPrac2/readme.md

-## Welcome to Git
+## Welcome its Ken

--These changes are by Jack
+-These changes are by Ken
 im adding this from second branch